awesome-selfhosted/awesome-selfhosted/README.md

 - [Sonarr](https://sonarr.tv/) - Automatic TV Shows downloader and manager for Usenet and BitTorrent.
 It can grab, sort and rename new episodes and automatically upgrade the quality of files already downloaded when a better quality format becomes available. ([Source Code](https://github.com/Sonarr/Sonarr)) `GPL-3.0` `C#`
 - [TriggerHappy](https://trigger-happy.readthedocs.io/en/latest/) - Open source clone of IFTTT, a bridge between your internet services. ([Source Code](https://github.com/foxmask/django-th)) `BSD-3-Clause` `Python`
 - [WebUI-aria2](https://github.com/ziahamza/webui-aria2) - Interface to interact with the aria2 downloader.
 Very simple to use, just download and open index.html in any web browser. ([Demo](http://ziahamza.github.io/webui-aria2/)) `MIT` `HTML5`
-- [YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material) - Material Design inspired YouTube downloader, based on [youtube-dl](https://github.com/rg3/youtube-dl).
-Supports playlists, quality select, YouTube search, and much, much more, all with a clean and modern design.
-Oh, and there's dark mode, too. `MIT` `Node.js`
+- [YoutubeDL-Material](https://github.com/Tzahi12345/YoutubeDL-Material) - Material Design inspired YouTube downloader, based on youtube-dl.
+Supports playlists, quality select, search, dark mode and much more, all with a clean and modern design. `MIT` `Nodejs`
 - [Zenbot 3](https://github.com/carlos8f/zenbot) - Zenbot is a lightweight, extendable, artificially intelligent trading bot for Bitcoin, Ether, Litecoin, and more. `MIT` `Node.js`

 ## Blogging Platforms